pictures of safe co sleeping

-Though bed sharing may boast some of the same benefits as other forms of co-sleeping — including increased bonding between parents and child and a less stressful night’s sleep for all — it can also be far less safe.
+Though bed sharing may boast some of the same benefits as other forms of co-sleeping — including increased bonding between parents and child and a less stressful night’s sleep for all — it is also sometimes seen to be less safe.

 The feather-topped, super-soft, oh-so-pillowy mattresses that most of the Western world prefers can’t properly support your baby throughout the night.
-Your baby needs firmness and stability under their body while they sleep to ensure their body’s healthy growth.
+According to the American Academy of Pediatrics, your baby needs firmness and stability under their body while they sleep to ensure their body’s healthy growth.

 As comfy as it might be for adults to tuck into a long night surrounded by a cloud of goose down, those comfort items can easily get wrapped around your baby throughout the night and lead to unsafe situations.

-That’s why parents should choose safe sleep for babies when setting up their environment.
+That’s why parents should — and do — choose safe sleep for babies when setting up their environment.

 How Do You Promote Safe Sleep For Your Little One While Co-Sleeping?